 You can also clean your windows and mirrors with ammonia for exceptional results.
 The safe ratio for this ammonia solution would be 2 tablespoons of ammonia (ammonium hydroxide) per half gallon of water.

-If you’re worried about the cleaning with ammonia dangers, you can opt to clean your windows with vinegar.
+If you’re worried about the dangers of cleaning with ammonia, you can opt to clean your windows with vinegar.
 As we’ve already mentioned, ammonia is relatively streak free, so it’s a great alternative to get rid of fingerprints on mirrors.
 You can take a look at more tricks in our article tips for cleaning glass and windows.
 Make sure that you use the proper cleaning cloths so that you don't leave marks and make sure to keep any type of cleaning solution out of your eyes.

 Next in our list of 10 household uses for ammonia, is to use it as a tile cleaner in either the bathroom or kitchen.